 I can just imagine this bag filled with fresh herbs, some local cheese, and a baguette for Mushroom Gruyere Bruschetta.

-This canvas bag has a shoulder strap option, and a zipped interior pocket for credit card and phone so there’s no need for an extra purse to weigh you down while you shop.
+This light denim bag has an adjustable shoulder strap option so you can go cross body if you like.
 That’s important when you’re zigging and zagging around double strollers, “comfort” pets, and those rolling trolley bags, a definite farmers market faux pas.
 (Click on the image for more details)

 You have to be fast on your feet to score the best spring veggies for a Sheet Pan Salmon Primavera.